aswinayyolath/proposals/095-stretch-cluster.md

     ...
     strimzi.io/submariner-cluster-id: "cluster1"
 ```

+_Note: The prototype operator code currently expects `submariner-cluster-id`, but this is subject to change for something more generic once additional technologies have been prototyped.
+One suggestion is `strimzi.io/cluster-network-id`._

 _Note: This network identifier could have the same value as the Kubernetes cluster identifier described in the following section and both aspects would benefit from community feedback and input._